Kong/docs.konghq.com/app/docs/0.10.x/admin-api.md

 ## Cluster

-You can see the Kong cluster members, and forcibly remove a node from the cluster, using the following endpoints.
+You can see the Kong cluster members, add a node to the cluster and forcibly remove a node from the cluster, using the following endpoints.
 For more information read the [clustering][clustering] documentation.
 You can also execute some of these operations using the [CLI][cli].

 ---